Apollo5

 VOCES8

-The British vocal ensemble VOCES8 is proud to inspire people through music and share the joy of singing.
-Touring globally, the group performs an extensive repertory both in its a cappella concerts and in collaborations with leading orchestras, conductors and soloists.
-Versatility and a celebration of diverse musical expression are central to the ensemble’s performance and education ethos.
+The 2023 Grammy-nominated British vocal ensemble VOCES8 is proud to inspire people through music and share the joy of singing.
+Touring globally, the group performs an extensive repertory both in its a cappella concerts and in collaborations with leading musicians, orchestras, conductors and soloists.
+Versatility and a celebration of diverse musical expression are central to the ensemble’s performance and education ethos which is shared both online and in person.

-VOCES8 is passionate about music education and is the flagship ensemble of the music charity the VOCES8 Foundation.
-Engaging in a broad range of outreach work that reaches up to 40,000 people a year, the group runs an annual programme of workshops and masterclasses at the Foundation’s home in London, the VOCES8 Centre at St Anne & St Agnes Church.
-Dedicated to supporting promising young singers, the group awards eight annual choral scholarships through the VOCES8 Scholars initiative.
-These scholarships are linked to the annual Milton Abbey Summer School at which amateur singers of all ages are invited to work and perform with VOCES8.
-Through the separate VOCES8 USA Foundation there is another set of 8 talented Scholars.
-The ensemble is proud to be the Associate Ensemble for Cambridge University and delivers a Masters programme in choral studies.
+VOCES8 is passionate about music education and is the flagship ensemble of music charity the VOCES8 Foundation which actively promotes ‘Music Education For All’.
+Engaging in a broad range of in-person outreach work that reaches up to 40,000 people a year, the Foundation runs an annual programme of workshops and masterclasses at the VOCES8 Centre at St Anne & St Agnes Church, London.
+Dedicated to supporting promising young singers, VOCES8 awards eight annual choral scholarships through the VOCES8 Scholars initiative.
+These scholarships are linked to the annual Milton Abbey Summer School at which amateur singers of all ages learn and perform with VOCES8.
+Through the separate VOCES8 USA Foundation there is another set of twelve talented Scholars.

 For more information about the music education programmes offered by VOCES8 and the VOCES8 Foundation please visit www.voces8.foundation.